canonical/vanilla-framework/templates/docs/patterns/rich-list/index.md

 View example of the vertical rich list pattern
 </a></div>

+### Minimal

+The only mandatory elements in the rich vertical list are the title and the image.
+These can be flipped as desired.
+The rest of the content is optional.

+<div class="embedded-example"><a href="/docs/examples/patterns/rich-list/vertical/minimal" class="js-example">
+View example of the vertical rich list pattern
+</a></div>

 ## Import

 Since Patterns leverage many other parts of Vanilla in their composition and content, we